 Don’t believe that you have to pony up a 20% down payment to buy a house.
 If that were true, less than 50% of Americans would ever own a home; the current number is in the range of 62%.

-FHA loans are available to people with a 580-credit score with only 3.5% down.
+Competitive FHA mortgage rates are available to people with a 580-credit score with only 3.5% down.
 Plus, you can get your entire down payment from a relative or friend.
 So, you can technically get into a home with zero down!
 Your down payment also can come from your savings or from an investment account.

 If you have a 500 FICO, you will have to put down 10%.